Spectrum of weighted Birkhoff average: Introduction

 When $s_n=1$ for all $n$, it is the Birkhoff average of $\phi$.
 When $s_n=\frac{1}{n+1}$, it becomes $\frac{1}{\log n}\sum_{k=0}^{n-1}\frac{\phi(T^kx)}{k+1}$ which is sometimes called logarithmic Birkhoff average (because $\sum_{k=0}^{n-1}\frac{1}{k+1} \sim \log n$ when $n$ is large enough).
 The study of the logarithmic Birkhoff average has a link to logarithmic Sarnak conjecture and some problems in number theory.
 See more details in \cite{T2017} and references therein.

+{ Let us note here that there also exists a different object that can be called a weighted Birkhoff average:

+that is the same kind of sums is considered with a different normalization.
+Those kinds of generalized Birkhoff averages were studied lately in \cite{F} and \cite{BRS}. }

 By summation by parts, it is not hard to check (see also Lemma \ref{lem:trivialbound}) that the convergence of the Birkhoff average $\frac1n\sum_{k=0}^{n-1}\phi(T^kx)$ implies the convergence of the weighted Birkhoff average $\frac{1}{S_n}\sum_{k=0}^{n-1}s_k\phi(T^kx)$ and the limits are the same.
-But the converse is not true in general.
-From this, one may imagine that there would be a huge variety of different possible limits of the weighted Birkhoff averages even though the limits of the Birkhoff averages take few values.
+The converse is not true in general, but it will turn out to be true under some condition.

 For $\alpha\in\R$ let